 Directed by Edward L. Bernds

-As the decade faded, Allied Artists had all but folded its tent.
-Impressive AA releases continued through the 1960s, but many of those were co-productions.
+As the decade faded Allied Artists had all but folded its tent.
+Impressive AA releases continued through the 1960s but many were co-productions.
 The B-pictures and series offerings that paid the studio’s bills (e.g. The Bowery Boys) were no longer selling; producer Walter Mirisch had departed to form his own company with his brothers.
 Mirisch had jumped into the sci-fi craze early with 1951’s Flight to Mars, in Cinecolor.
-AA returned to sci-fi for 1956’s World Without End, emphasizing the fraternization between spacemen and futuristic show girls, after a desperate space flight.
+AA returned to sci-fi for 1956’s World Without End, emphasizing the fraternization between spacemen and futuristic show girls.
 The attraction in World were the leggy leading ladies Nancy Gates, Shawn Smith and Lisa Montell — in costumes reportedly designed by girlie illustrator Vargas.

 From all evidence Queen of Outer Space was Allied Artists’ last stab at the ‘space girlie show’ formula, and was initially intended to be a semi-comedy.
-The genesis of the story idea and screenplay has been distorted by numerous unreliable reports; the version endorsed by Bill Warren and to some degree Tom Weaver is that Ben Hecht had no real input and was used only for the value of his name; and that seasoned sci-fi writer Charles Beaumont tried to do a spoof of no-budget Captain Video-style space opera.
-It’s possible that Beaumont wanted a tongue-in-cheek, campy style like that already been perfected in ’50s Mad Magazine lampoons of Flash Gordon (‘Flesh Garden’) and Superman (‘Superduperman’).
-But clever spoof comedy requires thought, timing and a production that isn’t rushing to get scenes into the can at warp speed.
+The genesis of the story idea and screenplay has been distorted by numerous unreliable reports.
+The version endorsed by Bill Warren and to some degree Tom Weaver is that the famed screenwriter Ben Hecht had no real input and was used only for the value of his name; and that Charles Beaumont tried to write a spoof of no-budget Captain Video-style space operas.
+It’s possible that Beaumont wanted a tongue-in-cheek campy style like those ’50s Mad Magazine lampoons of Flash Gordon (‘Flesh Garden’) and Superman (‘Superduperman’).
+But clever spoof comedy requires thought, timing and a production that isn’t rushing at warp speed to get scenes in the can.
 The combo of filmic in-jokes and sick humor wouldn’t strike for another year, with Roger Corman’s horror spoofs A Bucket of Blood and Little Shop of Horrors.

-Queen of Outer Space therefore is a silly story about court intrigues on the planet Venus, showcasing attractive Venusian showgirls and randy Earth spacemen who dish out a constant stream of bad jokes that hit new heights of sexism.
+Queen of Outer Space therefore is a silly story about court intrigues on the planet Venus, showcasing attractive Venusian showgirls.
+Randy Earth spacemen dish out bad jokes that hit new heights of sexism.

 Queen of Outer Space is outrageous all right, but not in any way that can be called good.
-It’s one thing to make fun of an underachieving picture that’s trying to float a serious story, but another to regard this strange item, that doesn’t know what it is.
-It’s definitely packed with verbal jokes, but the only fun is laughing at the movie, not with it.
-Although director Bernds and the cast play the show straight, none of it holds together for a moment.
-The anarchic Mad Magazine- derived Airplane! wouldn’t arrive for 22 years, and Queen is insufficiently self-aware to be classified as a knowing spoof.
+It’s one thing to make fun of an underachieving picture that’s trying to float a serious story, but this strange item really doesn’t know what it is.
+It’s packed with verbal jokes but the only fun is laughing at the movie, not with it.
+Although director Bernds and the cast play the show straight none of it holds together for a moment.
+The anarchic Mad Magazine- derived Airplane! wouldn’t arrive for 22 years, and Queen is insufficiently self-aware to function as a knowing spoof.

 Some say that all of this babes-in-space nonsense began with the comedy Abbott and Costello Go to Mars, which hasn’t much of a reputation.
-In my memory it was fairly funny — it at least knew what it was trying to achieve, with its parade of slinky showgirls.
-Sadly, none of the other space-Amazon epics push the girlie angle as hard as does the sword & silk veils hoochie-koo Arabian adventure Son of Sinbad.
+It at least knew what it was trying to achieve, with its parade of slinky showgirls.
+Sadly, none of the other space-Amazon epics push the girlie angle as hard as does the sword & silk hoochie-koo Arabian adventure Son of Sinbad.

 The show mostly just sits there, in garish color.
-The sets are barely more substantial than what would be built for a skit on a TV variety show.
+The sets are no more substantial than what a TV variety show skit might cobble together.
 Glittery curtains dominate in the palace of Queen Yllana, so that entire scenes play out on what looks like the stage set for Queen for a Day.
 The set representing the dreaded Beta Disintegrator is just pitiful, and the flat and standoffish CinemaScope lensing makes a colorful, potentially interesting Venusian jungle set just more glittery nonsense arrayed flatly across the screen.

 Zsa Zsa Gabor was likely willing to be in this show for one reason — as the star she’d have the marquee all to herself.
-She’s given a score of attractive dresses, and her hairstyles are carefully tended at all times.
+She’s given a score of attractive dresses and her hair is carefully tended at all times.
 She performs as if great acting just means posing and flashing ‘dahling’ smiles.
 The accent is indeed funny, with ‘W’s turned into ‘V’s, and ‘planet’ pronounced as ‘plant.’
 We can easily envision John Huston trying his patience to get a decent performance from Zsa Zsa as the drop-dead-beautiful Jane Avril in Moulin Rouge, by far her best role.
-Zsa Zsa murdered dialogue throughout her career, and here she reads most of her lines with the same proud, glamorous inflection, regardless of the circumstances: “I hate her!
+Zsa Zsa murdered dialogue throughout her career, and here she speaks with the same proud, glamorous inflection regardless of the circumstances: “I hate her!
 I hate dat qveen!”

 The good sport Laurie Mitchell has the plum part of the Queen.
 When not wearing her foolish mask, she’s revealed in a none-too imaginative gory horror face.
 Mitchell would one year later be one of the frisky musicians in the ‘Sweet Sue & her Society Syncopators’ band in Some Like it Hot; when Marlyn Monroe was unavailable for publicity photo shoots, legend has it that the perfectly formed Mitchell posed with Jack Lemmon and Tony Curtis, and Monroe’s head was later pasted over hers.
 That indignity and her lemon-meringue horror makeup in this movie have ‘worthy trouper’ written all over them.

 Although there are more space babes in Queen than in any of the other girlie space operas, they aren’t well deployed.
-All seem to be show-biz pros, va-va-voom lookers that might get a featured bits in a TV show one day, and the next day moonlight opening a supermarket or showing off new cars at a trade show, Vanna White-style.
-Lisa Davis (just above) and Barbara Darrow have parts big enough to be singled out in the final cast list, while eleven more showgirls make the title credits; they have little to do but march in stiff lines, brandish ray guns and shout ‘Botchino!’
+All seem to be show-biz pros, va-va-voom lookers.
+They might land a featured bit in a TV show one day, and then moonlight opening a supermarket or showing off new cars at a trade show, Vanna White- style.
+Lisa Davis (just above) and Barbara Darrow have parts big enough to be singled out in the final cast list.
+Eleven more showgirls make the title credits but do little but march in stiff lines, brandish ray guns and shout ‘Botchino!’
 That translates roughly to, ‘Do what I say!’

-I’ve witnessed screenings of Queen of Outer Space that were a camp hoot — it helps if the audience is pre-primed to appreciate / jeer at Zsa Zsa’s absurd presence, and if they find the inept production and script a plus rather than a ticket to dullsville.
+I’ve witnessed screenings of Queen of Outer Space that were a camp hoot.
+It helps if the audience is pre-primed to appreciate / jeer at Zsa Zsa’s absurd presence, and if they find the inept production and script a plus rather than a ticket to dullsville.
 It must be said that the bright color, silly sound effects and eerie-cliché music score lighten the experience.
-In less than optimal presentations, the other B&W Babes-In-Space films of the ‘fifties can look dull and flea-bitten.
+The other B&W Babes-In-Space films of the ‘fifties can look dull and flea-bitten.
 But as Professor Konrad states, after a ray of unknown origin has propelled their rocket halfway across the solar system, “It would appear that all things are possible in space.”

-WB’s Blu-ray transfer is much better than any images reproduced here.
+WB’s Blu-ray transfer betters the images reproduced here.
 On some of the wider shots we do notice the less-than optimal CinemaScope lenses in use.
 In two of the wider images above one can see the horizontal distortion — actors on the left extreme of the screen are squeezed more than actors on the right.
-Although CinemaScope corrected their lenses a year or two later, older ones obviously remained in circulation.
-They were perhaps rented more cheaply, or sold outright to producers who could invent their own process names if they wanted to.
+Although CinemaScope corrected the problem a year or two later, older lenses obviously remained in circulation.
+They were perhaps rented more cheaply or sold outright to producers that could invent their own process names for them.